Musee Magazine, April, 2021

 Andrea: Are you noticing any trends in photography these days?

 David: Yes, I spot them all the time.
 I’m often reluctant to talk about them because I don’t want to sound judgmental.
 Somebody could be working within very obvious trends and still do something extraordinary or unexpected.
 And if you described it on paper in terms of the “trend” that it belonged to it might sound entirely dull and conformist.
-Moreover, I never want to discourage someone from taking a certain type of picture.
+Moreover, I never want to discourage someone from making any kind of work.
+The worrying trends are among curators, especially in a city like New York.
+When curators use phrases with each other like “the current cultural conversation”, which they really do, believe me, I want no part of it.

 #ICPConcerned – Global Images for Global Crisis, International Center of Photography Oct 1 -2020 – Jan 3 2020.